 Step 4: Build Personal Relationships

-Use your CRM or intake system to:
+Utilize your CRM or intake system to:

 - Measure referral conversion rates

-- Schedule quarterly check-ins with your top partners
+- Quarterly check-ins with top partners

 Consider: